 Iron and Water

-Ironing in an area where children are represents a whole set of issues since children might not be aware of the danger involved in touching an iron.
-Never use an iron away from an ironing board as young children are less likely to be able to reach the iron when it is high on a board.
-Always keep your eye on children when you are using the iron, and never leave a hot iron unattended when children are nearby.
+Never use an iron away from an ironing board as young children are less likely to be able to reach the iron when it's on a board.
+Always keep your eye on your children when you're using the iron, and never leave a hot iron unattended when children are nearby.

 Automatic Safety Features